theewari/theewari.github.io/_posts/2020-06-26-Linux-hard-soft-links.md

 2. Hard link has a same inode to the inode of original

-3. Linking file to directory

-4. Linking exist file to new file
+3. Linking existing file to new file

-5. Linking in same file system
+4. Linking in same file system

-6. Hard link can't link directory
+5. Hard link can't link directory